×

 Until now.

-In keeping with our goal of constantly evolving our product range, we are now offering free mini rolls of gaffer tape with any MediaLight or LX1 purchase.
-All that you need to do is add it to an order and the usual $3.50 charge (which includes shipping for standalone orders -- the charge is less than the cost of postage) is waived.
+In keeping with our goal of constantly evolving our product range, we are now offering mini rolls of gaffer tape for $3.50.

 We think that gaffer tape is super handy for home theater use, whether it's used to apply bias lights or to help tame out-of-control cables.
 And for professional users, we think that our mini-rolls are perfect for your backpack, camera bag or laptop bag.
 At about the size of a roll of electrical tape, it is much more convenient than lugging around a huge roll of gaffer tape.